Kairotic/mistakes/04_tablet.md

 This language was the first we created that describes the actions and movement of the weaver.
-It was mainly of use in understanding the complexities of tablet weaving, indeed some of this remains a mystery - the calculation of the inverse side of the weaving is not correct, problably due to the double twining of the weave.
+It was mainly of use in understanding the complexities of tablet weaving, indeed some of this remains a mystery
+- the calculation of the inverse side of the weaving is not correct, problably due to the double twining of the weave.
 In some cases it has very different results, in others it matches perfectly.
+Further experimentation is needed.

 This langauge also started investigations into combining the tablet and warp weighted weaving techniques into a single notation system.
-This remains a challenge, but pointed in the direction of a more general approach being required - rather than eigther a loom centred or weaver centred view.
+This remains a challenge, but pointed in the direction of a more general approach being required - rather than either a loom centred or weaver centred view.